extrasalt/extrasalt.github.io/resume/resume.md

 March 2021 - Present

+Avalara is a cloud-based compliance provider with a stated goal of being part of every transaction.
+This involves helping our customers respond to changes in tax rates, laws and levies.

-Building internal no-code tools to enable non-technical people to scrape unstructured content from official websites, transform them and build cadence / temporal workflows to reduce the manual effort involved in responding to tax law changes.
+Building the content sourcing platform to enable non-technical people to scrape unstructured content from hundreds of thousands of sources and automate the manual effort involved in responding to changes.
+The platform is composed using temporal/cadence workflows with workflows handling the infrastructure lifecycle and business logic.

 ### Software Engineer II , Avalara

 Feb 2019 - March 2021

-Avalara is a cloud-based compliance provider with a stated goal of being part of every transaction.
-This involves helping our customers respond to changes in tax rates, laws and levies.

 I was part of the team that builds internal tooling to help automate sourcing tax law changes from official sources.
 I interacted with product managers and tax researchers to define and implement solutions for automation and integrate ML models into the workflow.
 I also mentored engineers as an added responsibility.